salilab/saliweb/doc/deploy.rst

 .. literalinclude:: ../examples/SConstruct.simple
    :language: python

-This example will set up the web service using either the configuration file *live.conf* or the file *test.conf* in the *conf* subdirectory.
+This script creates an :class:`~saliweb.build.Environment` object which will set up the web service using either the configuration file *live.conf* or the file *test.conf* in the *conf* subdirectory.
 Each configuration file can specify a different install location, MySQL database, etc. (only one configuration file is required).

-To install, run `scons live` or `scons test` from the command line (or just `scons` to install the first one, *live.conf*).
+The :class:`~saliweb.build.Environment` class derives from the standard SCons Environment class, but adds additional methods which simplify the setup of the web service.
+For example, the :meth:`~saliweb.build.Environment.InstallBinaries` method installs a set of command-line admin tools in the web service's directory (see below).
+*SConscript* files in subdirectories can use similar methods (such as :meth:`~saliweb.build.Environment.InstallHTML` or :meth:`~saliweb.build.Environment.InstallPython`) to set up the rest of the necessary files for the web service.

+To actually install the web service, run `scons build=live` or `scons build=test` from the command line on the `modbase` machine, as the web service backend user, to install using either of the two configuration files listed in the example above.
+(If you simply run `scons` with no arguments, it will use the first one, *live.conf*.)
+Before actually installing any files, this will check to make sure things are set up for the web service to work properly - for example, that the necessary MySQL users and databases are present.

 Command-line admin tools
 ========================